 You don’t need an outdoor space to feel connected to nature.
 In their hallway, Kyra and Dave have added a fake grass runner underfoot and brought garden furniture indoors.
 They use the space to enjoy breakfast in the sun through their big bank of windows.

-The “urban jungle” trend grows in popularity.
+The ‘urban jungle’ trend grows in popularity.
 Inside their rustic outdoor shower room, Kyra and Dave added a mix of climbing plants and grasses to emphasise the back-to-nature look.
 “We wanted to make sure we had a very natural feeling out here, so we kept it really open and simple,” says Kyra.
-“It’s my favorite part of the house,” says Dave.
+“It’s my favourite part of the house,” says Dave.

-It’s got its own climate.
-“The temperature is almost uncontrollable.
-At night, it’s not an easy space to make cozy.
+It’s got its own climate “The temperature is almost uncontrollable.
+At night, it’s not an easy space to make cosy.
 But having one light on over the bed, when everything else is dark, shrinks your space and makes it feel much warmer,” says Dave.

 On the ground level, the entryway leads to the photography studio, kitchen and living area.
 Their bedroom is part of the same space, and backs on to the living area, partitioned by the RISÖR room divider.
 Leading outside from their bedroom is the outdoor shower.